opengeospatial/CityGML-3.0Encodings/CityGML/Examples/Transportation/README.md

 This folder contains test data for the Transportation module.

+You are welcome to contribute further test data sets.
+A list of test data that is of particular interest can be found in the file [Request_for_test_data_sets](../Transportation/Request_for_test_data_sets.md)

 The **folder "Basic examples"** provides examples that were created specifically for illustrating specific concepts and that are kept as simple as possible.
 The following files are available in this folder: